 Overwinter in an open container (paper bags work well) with peat moss or dry potting soil in a cool dry location (above 45°F).

 The plant may be divided in winter or early spring.

 ‘Jack’s Giant’ has rich blue-green leaves with chartreuse edges.
 It grows to 7 feet tall.

 ‘Diamond Head’ has 2 ½-feet long rippled, heart-shaped, purple to black leaves.

 ‘Pink China’ has green leaves on pinkish stems.
 It is one of the hardiest elephant ears and may survive in Zone 5 to 6.

 ‘Fontanesii’ is a tall hybrid with dark green leaves on purple stems.

 ‘Elena’ has chartreuse leaves with cream-colored petioles that change to purple where they join the leaf to the stalk.

 You can grow the upright elephant ears (Alocasia) indoors as a houseplants in bright, indirect light.
 Grow in a 5-gallon container with rich, moist soil.

-Elephant ear is grown as a food crop in Hawaii (and in southeast Asia) and poi is made from the tubers.
+Elephant ear is grown as a food crop in much of the tropical world and the traditional Polynesian dish poi is made from the tubers.
 However, note that all parts of the plant are poisonous, unless cooked first!